halostatue-archive/rubypython/README.md

 ## DOCUMENTATION:

-The RDoc should provide a reasonable description of how to use RubyPython.
+The documentation should provide a reasonable description of how to use RubyPython.
 Starting with version 0.3.x there are two modes of operation: default and legacy.
-These are described in the RDoc.
+These are described in the docs.

 ## LICENSE: